elephantscale/es-training-new/machine-learning/generic/Data-Exploration.md

 ## Lesson Objectives

- * Learn to do explorative data analysis
+ * Learn to do exploratory data analysis

  * Learn some basic statistics